fbmrk/iotjs/docs/devs/IoT.js-Module-Generator.md

 ##### `int*/int[]`

-If there is global pointer to a number, its value could be `null` or a `TypedArray`.
+If there is global pointer to a number, its value can be `null` or a `TypedArray`.
 If there is an array of numbers, it will be a `TypedArray` in the JS environment, and you can set the values by indexing.

 ```c
 int * i_ptr;